Derek Wilkins

 Ossobuco Recipe

-Published in How To
+Published in Exotic

 This recipe incorporates a modern twist by adding tomatoes to this tradition dish inspired from Italy.
 We felt it was the right time of year to let the oven warm up the kitchen and then serve this in a large bowl over mashed potatoes or risotto.
 Be sure to eat up every bit of marrow…